n4rus/p103/README.md

      harmonious species.
 Be yourself at maximum, be happy, and love, no unecessary fears or conflicts, just harmony and peace.

-     A humble cumpliment from your fellow human, lejs_n4rus.
+     A humble cumpliment from your fellow human, lejs.
      11/03/2020

+     11/05/2022
+     README Update:
+     This repository is part of PI/p103/IoE so it must be included on other projects/repositories.